akuklev/HOCC/README.md

 We propose (a sketch of) an extension HOCC (Higher Observational Construction Calculus) of the [Higher Observational Type Theory (HOTT)](https://ncatlab.org/nlab/show/higher+observational+type+theory) by parametric quantifiers, a first-class notion of Reedy categories and inductive type families indexed and fibered above them.
 This combination enables flawless handling of higher categorical objects and naturally occuring large categories.
-In particular, HOCC provides dependent session types, simplicial types and other Reedy presheafs without reccuring to any kind of non-univalent equality.
+HOCC provides dependent session types, simplicial types and other Reedy presheafs without reccuring to any kind of non-univalent equality.

-Purely inductive type families indexed and fibered over simultaneously defined Reedy categories correspond precisely to bidirectional presentations of dependent type theories and allow to develop natural functorial semantics of their models.
-This justifies viewing type-theoretic presentations of [weak ω-categories](https://arxiv.org/abs/1706.02866) and [virtual equipments](https://arxiv.org/abs/2210.08663) as extended algebraic definitions.
+Purely inductive type families indexed and fibered over simultaneously defined Reedy categories correspond precisely to bidirectional presentations of dependent type theories and allow developing natural functorial semantics for their models.
+This justifies viewing type-theoretic presentations of [weak ω-categories](https://arxiv.org/abs/1706.02866) and [virtual equipments](https://arxiv.org/abs/2210.08663) as algebraic definitions.

 This work heavily builds upon (mostly unpublished) ideas of C. McBride.